Loading

 Picnics: We cannot imagine a more beautiful setting to picnic in nature.
 There is a multitude of trees with rolling green lawns.
 And the best part?
 There are helpers at the entrance, changing R20 per ‘trolley’, to transport your food, drinks and even your toddlers to your desired spot.
 This location is ideal for photo opportunities, birthday parties, special events, or celebrating life with friends and family.
 You can bring as much food, drinks, and decorations as possible.
 On both occasions, we witnessed some beautiful wedding photography sessions.

-Trading hours of the Walter Sisulu Botanical Gardens:
+Trading hours of the Walter Sisulu Botanical Gardens in Johannesburg:

 The gardens are open Monday to Sunday, 8 am to 5 pm.